Boris Johnson returns to Downing Street to steer coronavirus response

 Mr Raab said the outbreak was at a “delicate and dangerous” phase and people would have to get used to a “new normal” – with social distancing measures set to remain in place for “some time” to come.

-Mr Johnson – who spent a week in St Thomas’ Hospital in London, including three nights intensive care – is said to to determined to ensure that there is no second peak.
+Mr Johnson – who spent a week in St Thomas’ Hospital in London, including three nights in intensive care – is said to be determined to ensure that there is no second peak.

 The pressure to begin easing the restrictions came from a series of wealthy Tory backers who called over the weekend for the Government to allow the economy to re-start.